 Q: Are you using Javalin in production?

-Q: How many users does your application have?
+Q: How many requests does your application serve per day?

 Q: Approximately how big is your application?

 The previous survey revealed that Javalin apps are growing bigger, and the trend continues this year.

 Q: How many people are working on your application?